NHS Activities Monthly Round-up: May 2026

 - Donation(s)

-- Reports from Northwestern Elementary/Iron River Elementary Schools, Northwestern Middle School, Northwestern High School, Athletics and Activities, Director of Special Education, and Student Board Representatives
+- Reports from Northwestern Elementary/Iron River Elementary Schools, Northwestern Middle School, Northwestern High School, Athletic Director/Activities Coordinator, Director of Special Education, and Student School Board Representatives

 - Student, staff, and community recognition